DaveBenham/VenomModules/README.md

 The number of polyphonic output channels cannot exceed 16.
 If the sum of polyphony counts across the inputs exceeds 16, then excess channels are dropped, and the LEDs next to input ports with dropped channels glow red.

+Each input port has a context menu to explicitly set the number of input channels, regardless how many are actually there.
+In addition there is a module context menu option to set the input channel count for all inputs.
+By default each input port channel count is set to Auto.
+The hover tooltip for each input port includes information on the current channel configuration.
+Mono inputs are replicated to match the specified input channel count.
+If the specified count is greater than the actual number of input channels, then extra channels are assigned constant 0V.
+If the specified count is less than the actual input channel count, then the dropped channels LED for that port glows red.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.